vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - Returning formatted (HTML/Markdown) messages
 - Usage of [soft hyphen](https://wiki.folio.org/display/I18N/How+To+translate+FOLIO#HowTotranslateFOLIO-Softhyphentobreakwords)to break messages
 - Support customization per tenant
-- Process for backporting API/Backend messages similar to what we have for the front end
+- Process for back porting API/Backend messages similar to what we have for the front end
 - Support for controlled vocabulary (runtime data/data coming from DB tables.
 E.g. Patron Groups for tenants)

+## Detailed Explanation/Design
+- Locale specific translations MUST be stored in a properties file
+- Properties file naming convention
+  - default locale (en_US) - somename.properties
+  - specific locale - somename_fr.properties (For french),  somename_de.properties (For german)
+- Properties file MUST BE loaded using the classpath.
+AVOID using file locations
+- Properties file entries WILL use the standard key value pair format
+- When using application frameworks (spring, vertx, etc.) implement localization using the framework specific implementation (if there is one)
+- When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client

 ### Design Notes
 - STOP using the lang parameter.